telliott99/Swift-write-ups/Closures.md

 #### Capturing values (closure)

-A classic example of a closure is a function that increments an input integer by adding a constant value.
+A classic demonstration example of a closure is a function that increments an input integer by adding a constant value.

 ``` swift
 func f(_ n: Int) -> ((Int) -> (Int)) {